Pavel-Sushko/ctu-extend/README.md

-# CTU Extended
+# CTU Extend

-The CTU Extended app aims to improve the user experience of the CTU student portal by adding new features and fixing existing issues.
+The CTU Extend app aims to improve the user experience of the CTU student portal by adding new features and fixing existing issues.
 The app is designed to run as a Tampermonkey userscript, which means it can be installed and run on any modern web browser.

 ## Features